ragibs/adda/README.md

 <h1 align="center" id="title">Adda</h1>

-<p id="description">A video conference app built using a couple of Agora SDKs.
-I use Agora's real-time connection SDK for the video conference functionality and the real-time messaging SDK for the chat functionality</p>
+<p id="description">Adda is a powerful video conferencing app that enables users to connect with others through group video calls, screen sharing, and real-time messaging.
+The web app was built using a couple of Agora SDKs.
+I used Agora's real-time connection SDK for the video conference functionality and the real-time messaging SDK for the chat functionality</p>

  <h2>🚀 Demo</h2>